 The wood I used was “whatever I could get my hands on”, so it turned out to be thicker than the slats of the pallet.
 I quite liked the effect as I think it added some dimension.

 Fill and enjoy: Once you have the water level above your suction jets, it is safe to switch the pump on.

-The challenge I set myself here was to keep cost down without compromising the quality of the end product.
+The challenge I set myself here was to keep costs down without compromising the quality of the end product.
 I am in the fortunate position of being able to get my hands on a lot of these materials for free.
-The pump was my only cash outlay at $100 for a good second hand unit.
+The pump was my only cash outlay at $100 for a good second-hand unit.

 If you had to fork out for every single part, then this is probably a $500 project (assuming you already have tools).